yosephdev/tigray.ternafit.org/docs/ai-workflow.md

 ### Historical Figures (High Priority)

-#### 1. Queen Gudit (Yodit) - Next Target
+#### 1. Dejazmach Sabagadis - COMPLETED ✅

 **Specific Research Points:**

-- Her background and origins, including the historical debate (Jewish, pagan, or southern kingdom)
-- Rise to power and military campaigns against the Axumite Kingdom in the 10th century
-- Historical accounts of her destruction of churches and monuments
-- Controversy and lack of definitive archaeological evidence surrounding her reign
-- Her ultimate legacy and role in the transition from Axumite to Zagwe dynasty
+- 19th-century ruler of Tigray before Yohannes IV
+- Political relationships with other Ethiopian regional rulers
+- Military campaigns and territorial control
+- Economic policies and trade relationships
+- Death and succession by other Tigrayan leaders

-#### 2. Abreha and Atsbeha
+#### 2. Abreha and Atsbeha - COMPLETED ✅

 **Specific Research Points:**

 - Twin brothers who ruled Axum in the 4th century
 - Their conversion to Christianity and relationship with King Ezana
 - Role in establishing early Christian traditions
 - Archaeological evidence and church foundations
 - Their veneration as saints in Ethiopian Orthodox tradition

-#### 3. Empress Mentewab
+#### 3. Queen of Sheba (Makeda) - COMPLETED ✅

 **Specific Research Points:**

-- 18th-century empress and regent of Ethiopia
+- Historical and legendary accounts of her rule in ancient Ethiopia/Axum
-- Her political influence and relationships with regional powers
+- Biblical and Quranic references and their scholarly interpretation
+- Archaeological evidence from Axumite period related to Sabean connections
-- Architectural patronage and cultural contributions
+- Her legendary relationship with King Solomon and cultural significance
-- Role in the Gondar period of Ethiopian history
+- Role in Ethiopian Orthodox tradition and the Kebra Nagast narrative
-- Relationships with European visitors and Jesuit missions

-#### 4. Dejazmach Sabagadis
-**Specific Research Points:**
-- 19th-century ruler of Tigray before Yohannes IV
-- Political relationships with other Ethiopian regional rulers
-- Military campaigns and territorial control
-- Economic policies and trade relationships
-- Death and succession by other Tigrayan leaders
+- Scholarly debate between historical evidence and mythological accounts

 ### Contemporary Figures (Medium Priority)

 #### 5. Dr. Tedros Adhanom Ghebreyesus

 **Specific Research Points:**

 - Early life and education in Tigray
 - Career in Ethiopian public health system
 - Role as Minister of Health and Minister of Foreign Affairs